nicole-git/bachelor-project/README.md

 The system requires a Firebase project, and credentials for that project stored in a file: `src/main/resources/deploy/serviceAccountKey.json`.
 This key can be downloaded from your Firebase project ([instructions](https://firebase.google.com/docs/admin/setup)).

 ### Build and run jar
 Once you have added the Firebase credentials, you can build the system.
-To build a jar, navigate to the project root folder (oppgave9) and type type the following commands:
+To build a jar, navigate to the project root folder (oppgave9) and type the following commands:
 * `mvn install` (this will create a jar with all the required dependencies in the target folder)
 * `cd target` (navigate to target folder)
 * `java -jar oppgave9-1.0-SNAPSHOT-jar-with-dependencies.jar` (this will run the application)